oracle-livelabs/database/kubernetes-for-oracledbas/understand-kubernetes/understand-kubernetes.md

 One distinct advantage to a K8s cluster that is not available in Grid Infrastructure clusters is the Namespace.
 A Namespace is virtual clusters within the physical cluster and is used to create logical partitions and separate resources.
 They provide isolation, resource allocation, and security boundaries for applications running in the cluster.

 Consider when having to consolidate multiple databases onto the same cluster.
 Isolation is difficult to achieve.
 Sure you can implement strategies, such as instance caging, to address resource limits, but physical access to the database host brings challenges, especially with security boundaries and administrators.
-Namespaces address these challenges in a K8s cluster and in the case of a database, you could have the Inventory, Brewing, and Stock databases all running in the same physcial cluster, in separate Namespaces to provide complete operational separation.
+Namespaces address these challenges in a K8s cluster and in the case of a database, you could have the Inventory, Brewing, and Stock databases all running in the same physical cluster, in separate Namespaces to provide complete operational separation.

 ### *Containers and Pods*